 It’s important to include your child when thinking about how you structure the day.
 Examples, which can be found at the bottom of the page, include:

-During the pandemic, it can be challenging and isolating for parents or carers.
-Online communities such as Reaching Families can be a great way to connect with other parents and carers while staying at home.
+Online communities such as Reaching Families can be a great way to connect with other parents and carers.
 You can sign up to Reaching Families' Facebook page here.

 Worrying about your child’s care is natural.
 If things are tough, don’t struggle alone.
 If you’d like to talk to someone for advice at school, please get in contact with your child's class teacher, SENDCO or senior leader.